LibreELEC/actions/notes.md

 - update the other workflows (not Generic-10.0, A64, H3, H5, H6, AMLGX, addons -- these are done...) to updated template.
 - update nightly-MASTER to include all targets
 - remove commented-out from `if: checkdate` - TESTING required https://github.com/LibreELEC/actions/blob/9afe68eed6cbf879daa8ede4fb8a8da84c34ba53/.github/workflows/nightly-LE10.yml#L39
+- check the commit hash / date logic --- issue was using the "actions repo" not the "LibreELEC.tv" repo

 ### Current status / things to understand / work though
 - there is only 1 (shared) build-root (dont buiuld the same architecture at the same time - it will lock / fail)